Today I was solving the problem of “calculate Fibonacci sequence” in Haskell.

 The trick is tail recursion.

-, there is context switch by pushing current context into call stack in order to resume after fib (n - 1)
+In previous code, when executing fib n = fib (n - 1) + fib (n - 2), there is context switch by pushing current context into call stack in order to resume after fib (n - 1) and fib (n - 2) are calculated.

-However, by using tail recursion, because our function aux n (a, b)
+However, by using tail recursion, because our function aux n (a, b) directly return the result from aux (n - 1) (b, a + b), program can re-use current stack space without change.

 This video is a very good explanation: